 It seems like such a win-win situation, one wonders why the United States isn’t grabbing this lifeline with both hands.
 According to Bob Poole, the Founder of the Reason Foundation, a free market think tank, the United States is far behind the rest of the world in the use of P3 funding.

 Poole notes that some of the challenges are structural.
-For instance, in the United States, most infrastructure is funded through tax-free bonds, which makes it difficult for private companies to compete.
+For instance, in the United States, funding for most infrastructure is through tax-free bonds, which makes it difficult for private companies to compete.
 In addition, the decentralized but layered structure of United States government, with federal, state, county, and municipal departments is a challenge when it comes to large scale infrastructure.
+The United States infrastructure problems could therefore be the best solution, if we really think about it.

 Chile’s P3 Road System

-As Poole suggests, much of the highway system in Chile was built and is operated by private companies.
+As Poole suggests, private companies built and operate much of the highway system in Chile.
 Beginning in the early 1990s, the Chilean Government made plans for road infrastructure using the BOT model, an acronym for “build, operate, transfer.”
 Under this system, the private sector funds and builds the projects, and operates them as well, with revenue from tolls.
 There is also a government guarantee for 70% of investment in addition to maintenance and operating costs.

 Chile delved into private road building as far back as 1935.
-It is assumed that this long experience with privatization as a concept is the reason why Chileans have been so willing to adapt to the idea.
+There is an assumption that this long experience with privatization as a concept is the reason why Chileans have been so willing to adapt to the idea.
 The private roads enjoy widespread support and compliance by the majority of the population.
 As far back as a decade ago, Chile had already seen investment in their road system of over $5.3 billion.

 Chile has four significant road projects that are critical to travel and mobility throughout the country.
-They are the North-South System which opened to public use in 2004 and is owned by Autopista Central, S.A., and had major backing from ACS, Belfi, Skanska, and Brotec S: A. In this project the government invested $144.8 million, while private equity contributed $455.2 million.
+They are the North-South System which became open to public use in 2004.
+The owner is Autopista Central, S.A., and had major backing from ACS, Belfi, Skanska, and Brotec S: A. In this project the government invested $144.8 million, while private equity contributed $455.2 million.

 The Santiago East-West Highway System opened in 2005.
-The controlling body is Costanera Norte S.A., made up of Autopista do Pacifico S.A, Autostrade Sud America S.R.I.
+The controlling body is Costanera Norte S.A., which comprises Autopista do Pacifico S.A, Autostrade Sud America S.R.I.
 The investment totaled $600 million, with $389.2 million contributed from private equity and $210.8 million from the government.
 The project opened to the public in 2005.

 The Vespucio North-West System opened in 2006 and serves 1.5 million travelers.
 The concessionaire is Soc.
 Conces, Vespucio Norte Express S.A.
 The total investment was $350 million with $328.3 of that coming from private equity.

 Vespucio South System opened the same year, serving citizens in the south of the Santiago metropolis.
-The project is owned by Soc.
+Soc.
 Conces.
-Autopistas Metropolitanas S.A., which is made up of the following investors; Itinere Chile S.A., Sacyr Chile S.A., Acciona Concesiones Chile S.A., Acciona S.A.
+Autopistas Metropolitanas S.A., owns the project.
+It comprises the following investors; Itinere Chile S.A., Sacyr Chile S.A., Acciona Concesiones Chile S.A., Acciona S.A.
 The southern highway required a total capital investment of $650 million, of which $263.4 million was private and $386.6 million was public investment.

 Australia P3 Roads and Privatized Airports